duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_4_hw_assembly_db21.md

      <img src="db21-rev1-step_00.png" style='width: 40em' />
 </div>

-You can get familiar with how the Duckiebattery works by reading its [handling instructions](#db-opmanual-dtbattery-v2).
+You can familiarize with how the Duckiebattery works by reading its [handling instructions](#db-opmanual-dtbattery-v2).

 ## Base-plate {#howto-base-plate-db21}